 Health & Safety Checks

 Professional and student staff will establish and communicate procedures for maintaining contact with residents through physical distanced, virtual or electronic means.
-The schedule of room inspections will be occurring during the first week of every month in September, October and November.
+The schedule of room inspections will be occurring during the first week of every month.
 Your Resident Assistant will be posting signs and sending out group text messages on the dates and times for your area.
 It is the shared responsibility of residents for adhering to approved guidelines for everyone’s health and safety.

 Common Spaces & Lobbies